SWAYAMKHANDURI/PROPHECY-HackWithIndia/SNIPPETIZE/Readme.md

 # STORY OF AKASH:

-During the COVID lockdown in India, Akash, a lively 12-year-old boy, found himself confined to his home along with his parents who were now working from home.
+During the COVID lockdown, Akash, a lively 12-year-old boy, found himself confined to his home along with his parents who were now working from home.
 As they navigated this new normal, they began noticing some unusual behaviors in Akash.
 He seemed constantly excited, fidgety, and easily distracted.
 His hyperactivity, impulsivity, and forgetfulness became more apparent each day, leaving his parents concerned.

 Recognizing the need for professional advice, Akash's parents took him to the doctor.
 After careful observation and assessment, the doctor diagnosed Akash with ADHD (Attention Deficit Hyperactivity Disorder).
 Concerned and confused, Akash's parents listened intently as the doctor explained the condition.